You are currently viewing Beyond the Gut: The Probiotic Guide to Mineral Absorption and Total Systemic Health

 Can I Have Too Many Probiotics?

-If you have these symptoms take half the supplemental dosage or cut down on the foods so that your body can adjust before increasing them again.
+If you have these symptoms, take half the supplemental dosage or cut down on the foods so that your body can adjust before increasing them again.

-Who Should Not Take Probiotics?
+Who Should Not Take Probiotics (SIBO and C-Diff Warnings)

-SIBO which is small intestinal bacterial overgrowth is one illness that slows digestion causing an imbalance that allows the bad bacteria to dominate.
-In this case, Lactobacilli can be harmful and they must be avoided.
+SIBO, which is small intestinal bacterial overgrowth, is one illness that slows digestion, causing an imbalance that allows the bad bacteria to dominate.
+In this case, Lactobacilli can be harmful, and they must be avoided.

 There are many strains of probiotics.
 Some are better for certain conditions or needs.